enoche/MultimodalRecSys/README.md

 # Multimodal Recommender Systems
-A curated list of awesome multimodal recommendation resources (_code first: messy code is better than no code._).
+A curated list of awesome multimodal recommendation resources (***code first***: messy code is better than no code._).
 Please contact us if your work is not in the list.
 *- Last updated: 2022/07/15 (SIGIR'22 Updated)*